BUREAU OF PUBLIC SECRETS

 The SI cannot be a massive organization, and it will not even accept disciples, as do the conventional avant-garde groups.
 At this point in history, when the task is posed, in the most unfavorable conditions, of reinventing culture and the revolutionary movement on an entirely new basis, the SI can only be a Conspiracy of Equals, a general staff that does not want troops.
 We need to discover and open up the “Northwest Passage” toward a new revolution that cannot tolerate masses of followers, a revolution that must surge over that central terrain which has until now been sheltered from revolutionary upheavals: the conquest of everyday life.
 We will only organize the detonation: the free explosion must escape us and any other control forever.

 One of the classic weapons of the old world, perhaps the one most used against groups delving into the organization of life, is to single out and isolate a few of their participants as “stars.”
 We have to defend ourselves against this process, which, like almost all the usual wretched choices of the present society, has an air of being “natural.”
-Those among us who aspired to the role of stars or depended on stars had to be rejected. [...]
+Those among us who aspired to the role of stars or who depended on stars had to be rejected. [...]

 The same movement that would have us accept situationist followers would commit us to erroneous positions.
 It is in the nature of a disciple to demand certainties, to transform real problems into stupid dogmas from which he derives his role and his intellectual security.
 And later, of course, to demonstrate his modernity by revolting, in the name of those simplified certainties, against the very people who transmitted them to him.
 In this way, over a period of time generations of submissive elites succeed one another.
 We intend to leave such people outside and to resist those who want to transform the SI’s theoretical problematics into a mere ideology.
-Such people are extremely handicapped and uninteresting compared with those who may not be aware of the SI but who confront their own lives.
-Those who have really grasped the direction the SI is going in can join with it because all the supersession we talk about is to be found in reality, and we have to find it together.
+Such people are extremely handicapped and uninteresting compared with those who may not be aware of the SI but who are at least confronting their own lives.
+Those who have really grasped the direction the SI is going in can join with it, because the supersession we are talking about is to be found in reality, and we have to find it together.
 The task of being more extremist than the SI falls to the SI itself; this is even the first law of its continuation.

-There are already certain people who, through laziness, think they can rigidify our project into a perfect program, one already present, admirable and uncriticizable, in the face of which they have nothing more to do — except perhaps to declare themselves still more radical at heart, while abstaining from any activity on the grounds that everything has already been definitively said by the SI.
+There are already certain people who, through laziness, think they can rigidify our project into a perfect program, one already present, admirable, and uncriticizable, in the face of which they have nothing more to do — except perhaps to declare themselves still more radical at heart, while abstaining from any activity on the grounds that everything has already been definitively said by the SI.
 We say that, on the contrary, not only do the most important aspects of the questions we have posed remain to be discovered — by the SI and by others — but also that the greater portion of what we have already discovered is not yet published due to our lack of all sorts of means; to say nothing of the still more considerable lack of means for the experiments the SI has barely begun in other domains (particularly in matters of behavior).
 But to speak only of editorial problems, we now think that we ourselves should rewrite the most interesting parts of what we have published so far.
 It is not a matter of revising certain errors or of suppressing a few deviationist seeds that have since blossomed into gross results(3) (e.g. Constant’s technocratic concept of a situationist profession — see Internationale Situationniste #4, pp. 24-25), but of correcting and improving the most important of our theses, precisely those whose development has brought us further, on the basis of the knowledge since gained thanks to them.
 This will require various republications, although the SI’s current difficulties in publishing are far from being resolved.

 Those who think that the early situationist thought is already fixed in past history, and that the time has come for violent falsification or rapt admiration of it, have not grasped the movement we are talking about.
 The SI has sown the wind.
 It will reap a tempest.